Everything Breaks at the Center

 The model is called "Claude Mythos“.
 In pre-release testing it turned out to be extraordinarily capable at one thing in particular: breaking into software.
 It identifies previously unknown vulnerabilities, writes exploit code, and chains multiple flaws together to penetrate complex systems – autonomously, without a specialist operator guiding it.
 Over the past few weeks, Anthropic used it to identify thousands of zero-day vulnerabilities in every major operating system and every major web browser.
 Some of those flaws had survived nearly three decades of expert human review.

-Anthropic's response was Project Glasswing: controlled access for around 50 organizations – AWS, Apple, Cisco, Microsoft, Nvidia, Google, JPMorgan Chase – to find and patch vulnerabilities before anyone else gets there first.
+Anthropic's response was Project Glasswing: controlled access for around 50 organizations – JPMorgan Chase, AWS, Apple, Microsoft, Nvidia, Google – to find and patch vulnerabilities before anyone else gets there first.
 Use the dangerous thing defensively, before someone else uses it offensively.

 When the Attack Surface Is the Business Model